basakritu/ML_projects/House_price_prediction/README.md

-Great!
-Here's an example README file for your project that you can modify and use as a starting point:

 # House Price Prediction

 This is a repository for a house price prediction project.
 The project aims to predict the prices of houses based on their features using machine learning algorithms.